About

 -

-Cait Kamins is an educator and administrator with over sixteen years of experience across three independent schools and in collaboration with dozens more.
+Cait Kamins is an educator and administrator with sixteen years of experience across three independent schools and in collaboration with dozens more.
 She brings expertise in leadership development, social-emotional learning, and faculty culture, bridging pedagogical knowledge and organizational insight.

 A Bay Area native now based in Los Angeles, Cait lives with her husband, children, and the animals who have made their garden a home.